xlboy/type-zen/README.md

   + Writing complex type code is simpler, more efficient, and more readable

-* Write and use immediately (Playground, CLI, VSCode plugin)
+* Write and use immediately (Playground, CLI, VSCode Extension)

 ## How to use?